Bald ‘Sports Illustrated’ Swimsuit Finalist Christie Valdiserri Is A Total Bikini Babe

 Sports Illustrated has gotten diverse.
 The legendary magazine has been rounding up candidates for its Swimsuit Issue search, with The Daily Mail reporting somewhat of a landmark turnout this year.
-Finalists have included a 55-year-old, plus-size faces, plus alopecia sufferer Christie Valdiserri.
-This fitness instructor and dancer may lack hair, but she isn’t short on the fierce curves.
-Christie was featured in the newspaper’s report of this year’s Sports Illustrated faces – something about this bikini babe suggests that her Instagram following may soon be on the up.
+Finalists have included a 55-year-old woman, plus-size faces, plus alopecia sufferer Christie Valdiserri.
+This fitness instructor and dancer may lack hair, but she isn’t short on curves.
+Christie was featured in the newspaper’s report of this year’s Sports Illustrated faces – something about this bikini babe suggests that her Instagram following may soon be increasing.

 Christina has already been fully profiled by Sports Illustrated.
 She told the magazine about her alopecia, with a recollection of when it all started.